-Together, the results paint a picture of complex contradictory experience of intergroup contact.
+Together, the results paint a picture of a complex and contradictory experience of intergroup contact.
 Frontier contact promotes threat, negative emotions and prejudice, whereas interpersonal contact reduces prejudice.
-The contradictory effects operate alongside each other, without one effect generalizing to gradually supersede or take over the other.
+The contradictory effects operate alongside each other, without one effect generalizing to, or gradually superseding, or taking over the other.
 The residents of Northdale manifested a remarkable ability to partition and compartmentalize rather than generalize the contradictory effects.
 Living near to an informal settlement prompted fears about crime and attack and negative emotions of anger, worry, fear and disgust, and these translated into increase prejudice.
 On the other hand, good quality contact with individuals from the informal settlement promoted empathy for the plight of people living in these conditions, and it reduced threat and prejudice.
 However, these beneficial effects do not eradicate the threat associated with potential criminal activity emanating from the informal settlements.

 These findings have potential to shape policies that support social change.
-Traditionally the social change powers of contact rested on its ability to generalize from particular instances of contact with particular individuals under particular conditions.
+Traditionally, the power of contact to effect social change rests on its ability to generalize from particular instances of contact, with particular individuals, under particular conditions, to the target group as a whole.
 Recent arguments have voiced concern about prejudice reduction as a paradigm for social change, arguing that prejudice reduction may help to entrench inequality (Dixon, Levine, Reicher & Durrheim, 2012; Wright & Baray, 2012).
 The compartmentalization of contradictory contact effects suggests alternative strategies to promote social change.
 For example, efforts to reduce prejudice through good quality contact interventions in Northdale might be doomed to failure given the nature of the threats.
 Nonetheless, the empathy that these relatively poor and historically oppressed Indian residents have with their even poorer, marginalized and oppressed neighbours is potentially the foundation of solidarity between these groups and the basis for collective action.
 The question then is how to foster empathy, solidarity and the kind of collective action that would promote genuine social change?

 In conclusion, we return to the question in the title of this article: Can the contradictory effects of contact be reconciled?
 Our data suggests that there is no contradiction at all.
 Rather, differ kinds of contact have different effects.
 The effects of contact only appear contradictory when they are assumed to be of a single kind.
 For example, Pettigrew et al. (2011) claim that “contact’s effects are far greater for majorities than for minorities” (p.
 278).
 They assume that the effects of contact are of a single kind, but differ quantitatively between majorities and minorities.
 Recent research suggests however, that the effects of contact are qualitatively different for majorities and minorities.
 Good quality interpersonal contact strengthens social change orientation and associated variables among majorities, but weakens them among minorities (Dixon et al., 2013).

 Different kinds of contact have different effects.
-Sometimes these different kinds of contact can pull in different direction.
+Sometimes these different kinds of contact can pull in different directions.
 Frontier contact promotes fear and uncertainty, but it also offers opportunities for encounter, exchange and friendship, and it holds the promise of something new, and of social change.
 The challenge is to understand how particular kinds of contact translate into particular outcomes.
-Further research of this phenomenon would do well to include qualitative studies of the contact kind and outcome (e.g., Durrheim & Dixon 2005; Durrheim, Jacobs & Dixon, 2014).
-Such work will show not only the different ‘working models of contact’ of majority and minority groups in contact, but also how these working models shape and are shaped by history, the nature of interactions, and the material conditions of their contact.
+Further research of this phenomenon would do well to include qualitative studies of the kind of contact and its outcome (e.g., Durrheim & Dixon 2005; Durrheim, Jacobs & Dixon, 2014).
+Such work will show not only the different ‘working models of contact’ (ref here, Durrheim & Dixon, 2005?) of majority and minority groups in contact, but also how these working models shape and are shaped by history, the nature of interactions, and the material conditions of their contact.

 References